South West Africa: South African rule

 The Mandate was supposed to become a United Nations Trust Territory when League of Nations Mandates were transferred to the United Nations following World War II.
 The Prime Minister, Jan Smuts, objected to South West Africa coming under UN control and refused to allow the territory's transition to independence, instead seeking to make it South Africa's fifth province in 1946.

 Although this never occurred, in 1949, the South West Africa Affairs Act was amended to give representation in the Parliament of South Africa to whites in South West Africa, which gave them six seats in the House of Assembly and four in the Senate.

 This was to the advantage of the National Party, which enjoyed strong support from the predominantly Afrikaner and ethnic German white population in the territory.
 Between 1950 and 1977, all of South West Africa's parliamentary seats were held by the National Party.

-An additional consequence of this was the extension of apartheid laws to the territory.
+An additional consequence of this was the extension of apartheid legislation to the territory.
 This gave rise to several rulings at the International Court of Justice, which in 1950 ruled that South Africa was not obliged to convert South West Africa into a UN trust territory, but was still bound by the League of Nations Mandate, with the United Nations General Assembly assuming the supervisory role.
 The ICJ also clarified that the General Assembly was empowered to receive petitions from the inhabitants of South West Africa and to call for reports from the mandatory nation, South Africa.
 The General Assembly constituted the Committee on South West Africa to perform the supervisory functions.

 In another Advisory Opinion issued in 1955, the Court further ruled that the General Assembly was not required to follow League of Nations voting procedures in determining questions concerning South West Africa.
-In 1956, the Court further ruled that the Committee had the power to grant hearings to petitioners from the mandated territory.
+In 1956, the Court further ruled that the committee had the power to grant hearings to petitioners from the mandated territory.
 In 1960, Ethiopia and Liberia filed a case in the International Court of Justice against South Africa alleging that South Africa had not fulfilled its mandatory duties.
 This case did not succeed, with the Court ruling in 1966 that they were not the proper parties to bring the case.